 (t) Written directives.

-(1) A written directive shall be dated and signed by an authorized user prior to any administration of sodium iodide I-131 greater than 30 microcuries (µCi) (1.11 megabequerels (MBq)), administration of any therapeutic dosage of unsealed radioactive material, or administration of any therapeutic dose of radiation from radioactive material.
+(1) A written directive shall be dated and signed by an authorized user before any administration of sodium iodide I-131 greater than 30 microcuries (µCi) (1.11 megabequerels (MBq)), administration of any therapeutic dosage of unsealed radioactive material, or administration of any therapeutic dose of radiation from radioactive material.

-(A) A written revision to an existing written directive may be made provided that the revision is dated and signed by an authorized user prior to the administration of the dosage of unsealed radioactive material, the brachytherapy dose, the gamma stereotactic radiosurgery dose, the teletherapy dose, or the next fractional dose.

-(B) If, because of the emergent nature of the patient's condition, a delay in order to provide a written directive or to revise a written directive would jeopardize the patient's health, an oral directive or an oral revision to an existing written directive is acceptable.
-The information contained in the oral directive or oral revision shall be documented in writing as soon as possible in the patient's record.
-A written directive or revised written directive shall be prepared and signed by the authorized user within 48 hours of the oral directive or oral revision.
+If, because of the emergent nature of the patient's condition, a delay in order to provide a written directive would jeopardize the patient's health, an oral directive is acceptable.
+The information contained in the oral directive shall be documented in writing as soon as possible in the patient's record.
+A written directive shall be prepared and signed by the authorized user within 48 hours of the oral directive .

 (2) The written directive shall contain the patient or human research subject's name and the following information for each application.

-(A) For any administration of quantities greater than 30 µCi (1.11 MBq) of sodium iodide I-131, the dosage.
+(A) For any administration of quantities greater than 30 µCi (1.11 MBq) of sodium iodide I-131: the dosage.

 (B) For an administration of a therapeutic dosage of a radiopharmaceutical other than sodium iodide I-131:

-(i) the radiopharmaceutical;
+the radiopharmaceutical,

-(ii) the dosage; and
+the dosage, and

-(iii) route of administration.
+the route of administration.

 (C) For gamma stereotactic radiosurgery:

-(i) the total dose;
+the total dose,

-(ii) the treatment site; and
+the treatment site, and

-(iii) the values for the target coordinate settings per treatment for each anatomically distinct treatment site.
+the values for the target coordinate settings per treatment for each anatomically distinct treatment site.